simbahebinbo/dydx-demo/README.md

 # dydx
-connect to DYDX exchange using web3j
+Connect to DYDX exchange using web3j